kokakarova/messaging-service-home-assignment-oct2024/README.md

 1. Paste the [BASE URL](#base-url) + the corresponding path in the input bar at the top.
 Make sure to choose the right method and extension [GET](#1-get)/[POST](#2-post)/[DELETE](#3-delete) at the left end of it.
 Click _Send_ to execute
 2. The parameters (where applicable) will be populated here.
 You can change them in these input fields.
-When testing the POST endpoint enter the Request Body in the _Body_, select the _raw_ radio button, and at the end of that line select _JSON_.
+When testing the POST endpoint enter the Request Body in the _Body_ tab, select the _raw_ radio button, and at the end of that line select _JSON_.
 Paste or type the body here as shown in the [POST](#2-post) section.
 3. At the bottom is where you get the result.
 The status code is on the right (The green '200 OK' in the screenshot)